anaraquelou/AI_summit_agent/README.md

-# Return Policy Chat Agent
+# AI Analyst Chat Agent

 A comprehensive LLM chat agent that intelligently routes queries to retrieve information from PDFs and query databases to help customers with return requests.
 Built with FastAPI, LangChain/LangGraph, and React.